FOREX-Commodity bloc rally deepens in wait for Fed

 LONDON, June 14 (Reuters) - The dollar steadied on Wednesday ahead of a Federal Reserve policy statement widely expected to raise interest rates for the third time in six months but also to signal doubts over how soon it may make its next move.

-Against the euro and yen, the greenback was solidly higher but it saw losses for a second day against the commodity bloc of currencies, all of which have benefited from a surge in expectations of higher Canadian interest rates.
+Against the euro and yen, the greenback was roughly steady but it saw solid losses for a second day against the commodity bloc of currencies, all of which have benefited from a surge in expectations of higher Canadian interest rates.

 Worries about the pace of global growth and weakness in markets for the commodities they produce drove a 5 percent slide in the values of both Australia's and Canada's dollars between March and May.

-But after comments by Bank of Canada Deputy Governor Carolyn Wilkins on Monday flipped markets towards an earlier rise in borrowing rates there, traders and analysts say "short" bets against the commodity bloc currencies have looked exposed.
+But after comments by Bank of Canada Deputy Governor Carolyn Wilkins on Monday flipped markets towards an earlier rise in borrowing rates there, traders and analysts say bets against the bloc have looked exposed.

-The Canadian currency is in the middle of its best week since April of last year, up 2.5 percent since last Friday.
+The loonie is in the middle of its best week since April of last year, up 2.5 percent since last Friday.

 "There was a stale short of the commodity bloc and the move in the CAD has dragged them higher," said Stephen Gallo, head of European FX strategy with Bank of Montreal in London.